The Heroism of Mere Survival: Old Heroes

 I was unconsciously “fishing” around for heroes who could inform my life.
 I was twenty-one and I was lost.

 “Hope I Die Before I Get Old”

 As a Baby Boomer, I reached adulthood in an “anti-oldness” culture that cried out (literally!), “Youth is truth,” “Live fast, die young, leave a good looking corpse,” “Never trust anyone over thirty,” “Hope I die before I get old.”
-I remember writing in my mandatory high school English journal, “I want MORE than to MERELY survive.
+I remember writing in my mandatory high school English journal, “I want MORE than MERELY to survive.
 I want to LIVE.”
 What did I know?
 I was eighteen… At eighteen, I believed that persistence was failure.

 Neuroscience has shown that the flaming recklessness of youth is a biological trait.
 Until people reach a certain age, around twenty-three, their frontal lobes are not developed enough to look ahead and imagine the array of possible (negative) consequences to their actions.
 They see themselves as “the Highlander.”
 Youthful heroism partly results from the biological inability to envision the possibility of failure or death, beautifully demonstrated and expressed by Ebby Calvin “Nuke” Laloosh (Tim Robbins’ character in Bull Durham) “Fear and ignorance.”
 It is also beauty, physical power, potential, sexual potency and drive, intelligence, a sense of wonder, stories without endings —

 The youth, as glad as in his infancy,

 The spring-time treads, as though the spring were he. (“To Werther”)